Single-path Bit Sharing for Automatic Loss-aware Model Compression: Proposed Method

 In a neural network, different layers have diverse redundancy and contribute differently to the accuracy and efficiency of the network.
 To determine the bitwidth for each layer, we introduce a layer-wise binary quantization gate $g_{b_j} \in \{0, 1\} (j > 1)$ on each of the re-assignment offsets in Eq.~(\ref{eq:bit_decompistion}) to encode the choice of the quantization bitwidth $b_j$ as:

-\jing{ where $\alpha_{b_{j}} (j > 1)$ is a layer-wise threshold that controls the choice of bitwidth and $H(A)$ is the step function which returns 1 if $A \ge 0$ and returns 0 otherwise.
-Here, we use the quantization error $|| z - z_{b_{j-1}} ||$ to determine the choice of bitwidth.} Specifically, if the quantization error $|| z - z_{b_{j-1}} ||$ is greater than $\alpha_{b_{j}}$, we activate the corresponding quantization gate to increase the bitwidth so that the residual error can be reduced. \jing{ On the contrary, if quantization error is lower than $\alpha_{b_{j}}$, the quantization gate will be deactivated, resulting in a low bit quantization.}
+\jingr{ where $\alpha_{b_{j}} (j > 1)$ is a layer-wise threshold that controls the choice of bitwidth and $H(A)$ is the step function which returns 1 if $A \ge 0$ and returns 0 otherwise.
+Here, we use the quantization error to determine the choice of bitwidth.
+Specifically, if the quantization error is greater than $\alpha_{b_{j}}$, we activate the corresponding quantization gate to increase the bitwidth to reduce the residual error, and vice versa.}